-Imagine having spent countless hours building your following on MySpace, only to have the site basically become obsolete.
+Imagine having spent countless hours building your following on MySpace, only to lose all of them.

 Changes to social media can have a drastic impact on your ability to get in touch with your readers.

 Sure, having a social media following is good.
-But what happens if these platforms die off just as MySpace did?
+But what happens if these platforms die off like MySpace did?